techbio/wikipedia-props/README.md

 # wikipedia-props
-Encouraging donations to the Wikimedia Foundation for everyone's benefit.
+Encouraging donations to the [Wikimedia Foundation](https://donate.wikimedia.org/) for everyone's benefit.
 I use it as a reference, and so do you, right?
-![Example banner supporting Wikimedia donations](./output.png) Above is only an example of what this code outputs...to actually <a href="https://donate.wikimedia.org">donate to support Wikipedia click here</a>.
+![Example banner supporting Wikimedia donations](./output.png) Above is only an example of what this code outputs...to actually [donate to support Wikipedia click here](https://donate.wikimedia.org/).